isaacwangombe/isaacwangombe/readme.md

 <h1 align="center">Hi <img width="35" src="https://github.com/1999AZZAR/1999AZZAR/blob/main/resources/img/waving.gif">, I'm Isaac Wangombe</h1>
 <h4 align="center">A full-stack developer with a deep passion for software development and economic development, solid foundational skills in finance, training in Typescript, JavaScript, Python, HTML and CSS.
 Strengths and experience in software development, sales, and project management.

-Passionate about using technology to build solutions that create a better world for the future generations. <a href="https://drive.google.com/file/d/19ds8dHDy86_kRA16HXh7j-pmxvhhG-LE/view" target="_blank">resume</a> for more</h4>
+Passionate about using technology to build solutions that create a better world for the future generations. <br><br><a href="https://drive.google.com/file/d/19ds8dHDy86_kRA16HXh7j-pmxvhhG-LE/view" target="_blank">resume</a> for more</h4>

 </div>